Coronavirus: our work so far

 A look at the work of our volunteers and staff in the UK and around the world during the global pandemic

-It has been six months since the coronavirus outbreak was officially declared a pandemic by the World Health Organization.
-Globally, one million people have sadly now lost their lives to the virus.
+It has been more than nine months since the coronavirus outbreak was officially declared a pandemic by the World Health Organization.
+Globally, over 1.6 million people have sadly now lost their lives to the virus.

 “The world is suffering a collective and colossal loss,” said Alexander Matheou, executive director of international at the British Red Cross.